Off-Grid Water System Guide

 The final step is redundancy.

-Every off-grid water setup should include at least one backup plan.
+Every off-grid water system should include at least one backup plan.

-The most reliable systems are never dependent on a single pump, filter, or water source.
+The most reliable systems are never dependent on a single source, pump, filter, or storage tank.

 Most off-grid water systems evolve gradually.